 - In some patients with MDS, Nplate increases blast cell counts and increases the risk of progression to acute myelogenous leukemia.
-(5.1) - Thrombotic/thromboembolic complications may result from increases in platelet counts with Nplate use.
+(5.1) - Thrombotic/thromboembolic complications have resulted from increases in platelet counts with Nplate use.
 Portal vein thrombosis has been reported in patients with chronic liver disease receiving Nplate.
-(5.2) - If severe thrombocytopenia develops during Nplate treatment, assess patients for the formation of neutralizing antibodies.
+(5.2) - Severe thrombocytopenia may persist during Nplate treatment due to neutralizing antibodies or other causes.
 (5.3)